 \section{SED fitting of Zangetsu using Mephisto}

-\end{itemize} While the exact distance to Zangetsu is still unknown, the distance upper limit and the possible redshift range can already support a preliminary SED fitting.
+\end{itemize} While the exact distance to Zangetsu remains unknown, the upper limit on the distance and the possible redshift range can already support a preliminary SED fit.
 Assuming Zangetsu is fixed at $z=0.1$, the upper limit of the redshift range we estimated in Sec. \ref{sec:results}, we compile the multiband SED of Zangetsu from the \texttt{CLASSIC} COSMOS2020 catalog (\citealp{weaver2022cosmos2020}) based on the PSF-matched aperture photometry.
 We then fit the SED using the \texttt{CIGALE} (\citealp{Boquien2019cigale}) code with the help of a large language model-based agent \texttt{Mephisto} (\citealp{Sun2024mephisto}).
-Compared to manual fit, \texttt{Mephisto} can automatically explore different modeling options or choices of priors for \texttt{CIGALE}.
-Through an iterative process of knowledge distillation and validation, \texttt{Mephisto} can select the most promising model and test the robustness of the fitting simultaneously.
+Compared to manual fitting, \texttt{Mephisto} can automatically explore different modeling options and prior choices for \texttt{CIGALE}.
+Through an iterative process of knowledge distillation and validation, \texttt{Mephisto} can simultaneously select the most promising model and test the robustness of the fit.

-Fig.~\ref{fig:sed_res} displays Zangetsu's SED and the best-fit model from \texttt{Mephisto}.
-On the right side of Fig.~\ref{fig:sed_res}, we also show \texttt{Mephisto}'s summary of all the promising models explored on the stellar mass-star formation rate plane, color-coded by the reduced $\chi^2$ of the model, which confirms that Zangetsu is quiescent.
+Figure \ref{fig:sed_res} displays Zangetsu's SED and the best-fit model from \texttt{Mephisto}.
+On the right side of Figure \ref{fig:sed_res}, we also show \texttt{Mephisto}'s summary of all the promising models explored on the stellar mass-star formation rate plane, color-coded by the reduced $\chi^2$ of the model, which confirms that Zangetsu is quiescent.
 For the best-fit model, \texttt{Mephisto} suggests that, under the assumption of a Chabrier IMF (\citealp{Chabrier2003IMF}) and delayed-$\tau$ star formation history model, Zangetsu’s SED can be represented by an age of 9 Gyr old stellar population that experienced an early, rapid episode of star formation followed by a long quiescent phase, with extremely low SFR ($<1\times 10^{-3}\ M_{\odot}/{\rm yr}$) and dust extinction ($A_{V}\sim 0$).

 Using the $M/L$ estimated based on the SED fitting and the $i$-band magnitude of the 2-D \ser{} model, Zangetsu should have a stellar mass in the range of 6.91 $<\log M_\star/M_{\odot}<$ 7.64 at $z=0.1$, and 8.57 $<\log M_\star/M_{\odot}<$ 9.30 after aperture correction, broadly consistent with the predictions based on optical color after aperture correction.